ouya/ouya-sdk-examples/Corona/Submission/ouya/docs/ouya/index.markdown

 ## Syntax

-	local ouya = require "ouya"
+local ouya = require("plugin.ouya")

+This causes the plugin to initialize which registers the Java Named Functions making it possible to call into the ODK.JAR from Lua.

 ## Functions

+#### plugin_ouya.developerId = "310a8f51-4d6e-4ae5-bda0-b93878e5f5d0";

+Be sure to set your developer id from the developer portal.

 #### plugin_ouya.ouyaSetDeveloperId

 Before IAP functions can be invoked the developer id must be set.
 This developer id corresponds with the signing key, and bundle id, and needs to match for proper encryption/decryption.

 #### plugin_ouya.asyncLuaOuyaFetchGamerUUID